May 15, 2023Review Recipe

 - Evenly spread the pecan halves over the parchment paper.
 Bake for 5 minutes.
-Allow the pecan halves to completely cool.
+Allow the pecan halves to cool completely.

 - Arrange the pecans in groups of 3 to 4 pecan halves.
 Make sure to space the pecan clusters at least 1 to 1½ inches apart.

-- Remove the plastic wrap from the individual caramels and place them in a medium size heat safe bowl.
+- Remove the plastic wrap from the individual caramels and place them in a medium-sized heat-safe bowl.

 - Add the 2 tablespoons of heavy cream to the caramels.
-Heat the caramel and cream 45 second intervals.
-Stir well after each interval, until the mixture is smooth.
+Heat the caramel and cream in 45-second intervals.
+Stir well after each interval until the mixture is smooth.

 - Once the caramel is smooth, immediately spoon 1 to 1½ teaspoons over the center of the pecan clusters.

-- Add the milk chocolate chips or the dark chocolate chips to a medium size microwaveable plastic bowl or microwaveable silicone bowl.
+- Add the milk chocolate chips or the dark chocolate chips to a medium-sized microwaveable plastic bowl or microwaveable silicone bowl.

-- Heat for 30 seconds, stir well.
-Heat again for 30 seconds, stir well.
+- Heat for 30 seconds and stir well.
+Heat again for 30 seconds and stir well.
 Then heat for 15 seconds and stir well.
-Final heat would be 10 seconds if needed but you want to have a few whole chips still in the melted chocolate and not all the chips to be melted, risking overheating the chocolate.
-After this final heating stir the chocolate until all chips are melted and continue stirring the chocolate for 30 seconds to 1 minute.
+You can heat would be 10 seconds if needed, but you want to have a few whole chips still in the melted chocolate and not all the chips to be melted, risking overheating the chocolate.
+After this final heating, stir the chocolate until all chips are melted and continue stirring the chocolate for 30 seconds to 1 minute.